nameisazeem/30-days-of-google-cloud/Insights from Data with BigQuery: Challenge Lab/README.md

 ## Do this lab with some patience

- * wait untill the returns the result
+ * wait untill the query returns the result